 It is possible to balance social impact and financial goals.
 After all, if you want to make a big impact, you need money to do it.
 And if you have a lot of money, you should be making a social impact.
 Profit and ethics are not mutually exclusive, nor are they paradoxical.
 In fact, they are the new black.

-Purpose-lead marketing from brands has increased for a reason, and that reason is because the expectations of their target audience have changed and are continuing to change, and these brands have reacted accordingly.
+Purpose-lead marketing and Social Procurement has increased for a reason, and that reason is because the expectations of their target audience have changed and are continuing to change, and these brands have reacted accordingly.
 Millennials range from their early twenties to their late thirties – depending on who is categorising the generation – and represent a large portion of both current and future contributors to the economy.
-While much is said about this generation being lazy, self-entitled, entrepreneurial, amongst other things, they/we are also passionate online activists.
+While much is said about this generation being lazy, self-entitled, entrepreneurial, amongst other things, they are also passionate online activists.
 From Black Lives Matter to #metoo, the digital generations have a wider scope of influence than previous generations and enjoy getting behind social initiatives (even some questionable ones).

 When evaluating which causes you should get behind, consider your audience and your product or service.
 A women’s clothing brand would do well to support domestic violence related homelessness in the markets in which they operate for example.
+Businesses not wanting to align with a cause can implement a Social Procurement policy to ensure that all purchasing decisions prioritise sourcing from ethical or social suppliers.
 If you’re unsure or your solution is broad, check out Pledge 1% and join the likes of Salesforce and Atlassian in the growing corporate philanthropy movement.

 If your brand needs a bit of finessing before you pick your cause and shout it from the rooftops, let us help you.
-Send us a note, and we will get right back in touch to discuss our process and the outcomes you can expect to receive and benefit from.
+We are offering a free brand audit as part of the development of an online and automated Marketing Mix Calculator powered by AI which helps businesses develop a unique and effective marketing strategy without a heavy time or financial investment.
+Send us a note, and we will get right back in touch with a link to the Brand Auditor Tool which you can complete in your own time.